 14) Do you follow up on supplier compliance with your Code of Conduct/policies and/or procedures?
 Please describe in the comments field how you follow up with your suppliers.

 16) Is there an initial mandatory implementation project you need to buy alone?

 Experience and References

 17) Please describe at least one reference case related to the scope of this RFP for sustainability

-18) Please provide any client reference (Client Name, Contact Person, Title, and Contact Details) using your services.
+18) Please provide any client references using your services (Client Name, Contact Person, Title, and Contact Details).

 19) Do you have an environmental policy?
 If yes, please attach it.

 20) Do you have an individual who handles all of your sustainability work?
 State their name, title, and contact information in the comments field.